-34. Section 5I provides that where the court specifies in a female genital mutilation protection order a period for which it is to have effect, the order has effect until the expiry of that period (unless the order is discharged under section 5J or extended under section 5K).
+35.41.
+Section 5I provides that where the court specifies in a female genital mutilation protection order a period for which it is to have effect, the order has effect until the expiry of that period (unless the order is discharged under section 5J or extended under section 5K).
 If no period is specified the order has effect until the order is discharged under section 5J.
+Where some provisions of the order are subject to time periods and other provisions are not, the order as a whole has effect until it is discharged.

-Inserted section 5J: Variation and discharge of orders 35.
+Inserted section 5J: Variation and discharge of orders

+36.42.
 Section 5J provides for the variation and discharge of orders.

-- 36. Subsection (1) sets out the persons who may apply to the court to vary or discharge a female genital mutilation protection order: a party to the proceedings for the order, a protected person, any other person affected by the order, the Lord Advocate, a local authority in whose area the protected person is present, the Chief Constable of Police Scotland, or any other person with the permission of the court. - 37.
-Subsection (2) provides that any person who may apply to vary or discharge a female genital mutilation protection order can also, with the court's agreement, join in proceedings relating to an application made by any other person mentioned in subsection (1). - 38.
+37.43.
+Subsection (1) sets out the persons who may apply to the court to vary or discharge a female genital mutilation protection order: a party to the proceedings for the order, a protected person, any other person affected by the order, the Lord Advocate, a local authority in whose area the protected person is present, the Chief Constable of Police Scotland, or any other person with the permission of the court.

+38.44.
+Subsection (2) provides that any person who may apply to vary or discharge a female genital mutilation protection order can also with the court's agreement, join in proceedings relating to an application made by any other person mentioned in subsection (1).

+39.45.
 Subsection (3) provides that in deciding whether to grant permission to a person to make an application or to join in proceedings, the court must have regard to all the circumstances including the applicant's connection with and knowledge of the person who is a party to the proceedings for the order, a protected person, or a person affected by the order (as the case may be), the wishes and feelings of that person and any reason why the application is being made by the applicant and not that person.
-Subsection (4) provides that the court need only consider the wishes and feelings of that person to such an extent as the court considers appropriate, taking into account the person's age and understanding. - 39.
-Subsection (5) enables a court, if it considers it just to do so, to vary or discharge a female genital mutilation protection order even when no application to vary or discharge the order has been made. - 40.
+Subsection (4) provides that the court need only consider the wishes and feelings of that person to such an extent as the court considers appropriate, taking into account the person's age and understanding.

+40.46.
+Subsection (5) enables a court to, if it considers it just to do so, vary or discharge a female genital mutilation protection order even when no application to vary or discharge the order has been made.

+41.47.
 Subsection (6) prevents an application to vary an order from being used to extend orders which have been made for a specified period.
 The extension to orders made for a specified period is dealt with in section 5K.